 They also say they provide a life-changing opportunity for distributors through the MLM business model.
 It’s not a scam and I did find some good points, but there are drawbacks.

-The company was founded in 1977 and specialises in affordable financial services solutions for everyday people throughout America.
-They distribute these financial products through a multi level marketing business model which basically means they don’t pay for mass advertising, rather they recruit people into a ‘business opportunity’ to sell the products for them.
+The company was founded by Arthur Williams Jr in 1977 with the goal of providing affordable financial services solutions for everyday people throughout America.
+They distribute these financial products through the mlm business model which basically means they don’t pay for mass advertising, rather they recruit distributors into the business opportunity who promote the products for them.

 The products consist of various insurances, debt solutions, investment products and pre-paid legal protection services.
-I won’t speculate on the cost effectiveness of the products or how good they are, since the company does not give out pricing information on their website this should be determined on an individual basis.
+I won’t speculate on the cost-effectiveness of the products or how good they are since the company does not give out pricing information on their website, and given the nature of such products it is better to determine their value on an individual basis.

 The interesting thing I found with this company is that the reps are approaching people about a ‘job interview’ and when the person arrives they are hit with a full blown presentation and asked to shell out money for a background check.

 The sales presentations are always very convincing with these kinds of things and are led by people with years of experience in direct sales and recruiting.
 Good recruiting skills are a great thing don’t get me wrong, but these presentations often only paint only one side of the story and in this case it’s a little misleading.

 In other words, they are inviting people to a business opportunity presentation… not a job interview.
 They should be more upfront about what people are getting themselves into.
 I can’t say I’m a fan of this sneaky behavior, not at all.